watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-personalization/README.md

 The nature of large language models like GPT 3.5 here is that they excel at generating _seemingly plausible_ content because they are trained on huge volumes of content and have a lot of powerful statistics about what content tends to appear in any given context.
 In this case, it knows what a convincing argument for keeping a customer who is moving to London would look like so it generates one, without any real _understanding_ that this argument includes entirely made-up facts or that made-up facts can have real consequences.

-A real-world customer who relies on this answer might move to London based on the claims made by the chatbot only to find they have no access to their money because the purported network and presence in London does not exist.
+A real-world customer who relies on this answer might keep their money in the same bank when moving to London based on the claims made by the chatbot, only to find they have no access to their money because the purported presence in London does not exist.
 Such a customer could face severe financial hardship.
 If a customer got this information from a chatbot on the bank's website, that customer could have a serious legal claim against the bank.

 What can be done about this?
 Here are some guidelines to consider: